 In-store appearances give authors the ability to easily sell print books, meet fans and, hopefully, draw in new audiences — clearly an advantage for those who are self-publishing and also those who have a local following.

 Author Ward said, “Barnes & Noble and authors can make self-published books available in stores and at events, which is something the competition can’t do.”
 Indeed this can be an advantage for authors with something to teach, or those who have enough of a fan following to draw a crowd.

 - Local is good.
-Remember, to draw an in-person crowd, you need to have a local fan/friends/relatives following (or loved ones willing to travel) or a book of local interest.
-If you can prove from previous experience of some sort that you can get people to come, your chances will be better.
+Remember, to draw an in-person crowd, you need to have a local fans/friends/relatives following (or loved ones willing to travel) or a book of local interest.
+If you can prove from previous experience you can get people to come, your chances will be better.
 To give some evidence of this…

 And, if you get a signing, follow best practices for author readings and signings.